Skip to main content

 {

-"title": "Github",
+"name": "Github",

-"icon": "bi:github",
+"icon": "bi:github"

 "url": "https://github.com/my-organization-github",